thesilican/duotrigordle/README.md

 $ docker-compose up --build
 ```

+## Typescript Errors

+If you're using VS Code, you may run into errors with CSS module types.
+To fix this, open a typescript file > open the command palette (cmd + shift + p) > Typescript: Select Typescript Version... > Use Workspace Version.

 ## Contributions

 If you have any features that you would like to see implemented, feel free to post an issue requesting it.
 However, I am currently quite busy and might not be able to implement right away if at all.
 You are also free to submit pull requests for new features.